 Have you read the terms of service for ChatGPT, Claude, or Gemini?
 Most financial services professionals haven't.
 Here's what you might be agreeing to:

-GPTfy's Bring Your Own Model (BYOM) architecture fundamentally changes the data sovereignty equation:
+GPTfy's Bring Your Own Model (BYOM) architecture fundamentally changes the data sovereignty equation.

 Traditional AI Flow: